-In this course students explore of a broad spectrum of research literature examining physical therapy practice.
-Students use literature as a tool to integrate critical inquiry skills and depth of knowledge in related to physical therapy.
+In this course students explore a broad spectrum of research literature examining physical therapy practice.
+Students use literature as a tool to integrate critical inquiry skills and depth of knowledge related to physical therapy.
 Students judge the strength of the evidence of each paper and draw conclusions regarding its clinical significance in physical therapy practice.

-DPT 6310 Applied Pathophysiology:
+DPT 6400 Applied Pathophysiology:

-This course provides an understanding of the pathophysiological principles of tissues and systems of the human body commonly encountered in the practice of physical therapy.
-Special emphasis is placed on understanding the physiology of the cardiovascular, musculoskeletal, and endocrine systems.
-In addition, this course will highlight identifying signs and symptoms indicating diminished capacity of these systems due to disease and/or disability in patients.
+This course provides an understanding of all the pathophysiological principles of tissues and systems of the human body commonly found in the practice of Physical Therapy.
+Special emphasis is focused on the physiology of cardiovascular, musculoskeletal and endocrine systems.
+In addition, this course will highlight identifying signs and symptoms indicating diminished capacity of these systems due to disease, and/or disability.